Leicester Archives: Anti war

 strike in Leicester against the war, despite intimidation by the Police

-and the Education authority In the evening of day
+In the evening of day

 X 300 people rallied from 5pm, again at the Clocktower, and then